app-generator/docs-old/content/getting-started-with/django.md

 # Getting Started with Django

-This page aims to help beginners getting started with Django, a popular web framework written in Python.&#x20;
+This page aims to help beginners getting started with Django, a popular web framework written in Python.

-### What is Django
+## What is Django

 Django is a modern web framework that comes with the "batteries-included" concept which means it provides modules and libraries for many common features required in modern web development:

 * authentication flow (login and register)
-* database access&#x20;
+* database access
 * powerful command-line interface (CLI)
 * helpers to manage properly forms, models, and data validation
 * flexible routing system